Blog / Year-in-Review

 April 2023 — Turnitin AI Detection.
 Turnitin enabled AI detection across its plagiarism platform with no opt-out for participating institutions.
 Vendor-published accuracy was 98%.
 By August 2023, the Washington Post and others reported that false positives were widespread, and Turnitin had introduced a 20% score floor below which scores would be hidden because reliability dropped at the low end.

 July 2023 — OpenAI shuts down its own classifier.
 Six months after launch, OpenAI quietly removed the AI Text Classifier, updating its own announcement page with a note: "the AI classifier is no longer available due to its low rate of accuracy.
 We are working to incorporate feedback and are currently researching more effective provenance techniques for text."
-That note has remained on the page through April 2026.
+That note has remained on the page through May 2026.
 No replacement has shipped.

 December 2023 — Weber-Wulff et al. publish the European audit.
 A team led by Debora Weber-Wulff at HTW Berlin tested 14 commercial AI detection tools across English, Spanish, and German texts.
 The study, published in the International Journal for Educational Integrity, concluded that "none of the tools tested was accurate or reliable" and explicitly recommended against their use for academic integrity decisions.